-Depending on your needs you should be able to keep the weight at about 8 kilos or less if you stay at mountain huts.
+Depending on your needs you should be able to keep the weight at about 8 kilos or less if you stay at mountain lodges.
 Some things can´t be missed out like a map, compass, hygiene articles, rain cover for you and your backpack, warm sweater/jacket, gloves, hat, another pair of socks and lunch pack.
 You don´t need to bring water since there are plenty of streams where you can fill your water bottle.

 A tip is to pack all the (super) necessary things first and then think twice for every other item you consider adding.
 Do you really, really need a third sweater, a pair of jeans or whatever you consider as "nice to have"?
 The atmosphere at the mountain lodges is very relaxed and you could summarize the dress code as "I have taken a shower before dinner".
 That´s it!
 A good thing could be to keep a shirt for your last day of hiking and wear it in the evenings at dinner.
 Check out our ultimate packing lists here.

 If you plan to camp, then it is a totally different story.
 Then you also need to pack a tent, sleeping bag, food, and so on.
-For 3 days of hiking our backpacks then usually end up weighing some 15 kilos each since we are also carrying all the food with us.
+For 3 days of hiking our backpacks usually end up weighing some 15 kilos each since we are also carrying all the food with us.

 On your hike from Storulvån to Sylarna you will catch a first glimpse of Sylarna mountain lodge from a distance unless it is foggy or rainy.
 After crossing a bridge you have a 3 kilometres ascent to Sylarna mountain lodge.
 Since you are probably tired by now it might feel quite streneous but keep up!
 You are almost there!